mchlol/tictactoe/README.md

     check which player is active and set it to the other player
     show which players turn it is in the message display
-  return the cells and gameState variables from the module so they are the only public variables create a variable to store the possible scenarios where someone has won or it's a draw eg if theres an X in cells 0, 1, and 2, that's three X's in a row. compare the game state to the winning combos
+  return the cells and gameState variables from the module so they are the only public variables compare the game state to the winning combos
     check which cells have been marked by the same player
     check if all cells have been marked without any winner